MSCI-Dataset/Images/README.md

 ###################################################################

-# Citation: Please cite the corresponding papers when using this MSCI- dataset.
+# Citation: Please cite the corresponding papers when using this MSCI- Dataset

 ###################################################################